EberlyODL/heympbook/ac_dc_and_magnetism_.md

 In a similar fashion, magnetism is due to the presence of a magnetic field and it is fairly easy to visualize.
 If you take a permanent bar magnet with a North and South pole.
 You put the bar under a piece of glass and you sprinkle some small iron particles, you get the picture in Fig 1.
 This clearly shows the presence of the magnetic field.

 We use the letter B to represent the magnetic field and just like the electric field it has a direction (for a bar magnet, the B field goes out of the north pole and into the south pole, see Fig 2).
-The magnitude of the (electric or magnetic) field is higher (i.e. more intense filed) where the field lines are denser.
+The magnitude of the (electric or magnetic) field is higher (i.e. more intense field) where the field lines are denser.